-13.01.2022 – THE FIRST DAY OF THE GAIDAR FORUM-2022
+13.01.2022 – THE FIRST DAY OF GAIDAR FORUM-2022

-On January 13, 2022, the Gaidar Forum-2022 sponsored by the RF Government started its work on the campus of the Russian Presidential Academy of National Economy and Public Administration.
+On January 13, 2022, Gaidar Forum-2022 sponsored by the RF Government started its work on the campus of the Russian Presidential Academy of National Economy and Public Administration.
 Traditionally, the Gaidar Forum is the year’s first business event which sets the key vectors of the public agenda in the current year.
 The organizers of the Forum are the RANEPA, the Yegor Gaidar Institute for Economic Policy and the Association of Innovative Region of Russia.

 RF President Vladimir Putin sent a message of greetings to the participants and guests of the Gaidar Forum-2022.
 In his message, President Vladimir Putin said: